KorayKaya/suggest/README.markdown

 This plugin currently doesn't support remote resources for haystacks for performance reasons.
 This might change in the future.

+# Koray Kaya
+I made the auto-complete box transparent and click-through which it should be

 # Installation via npm